karllhughes/personal-blog-5/_posts/2020-11-16-google-forms-alternatives.md

 [![JotForm form builder](https://i.imgur.com/288Z3qm.png)](https://www.jotform.com/pricing/?utm_source=karll-hughes&utm_campaign=jf1&utm_medium=blog)

 JotForm gives you hundreds of themes and templates to make sure your forms stand out and match your branding.
 Their paid plans also include HIPAA Compliance, so if you're in a healthcare setting, you may want to check out JotForm.
+I also did an in-depth comparison of [JotForm and Wufoo](/posts/jotform-vs-wufoo) recently, so read that if you're stuck between those two options.

 ### [Formidable Forms](https://www.shareasale.com/r.cfm?b=841990&u=1653894&m=64739)